I just read a recent Time Magazine article in which the National Center for Lesbian Rights just unveiled its latest public indoctrination effort.

 As we might well expect, the American Psychiatric Association has condemned conversion therapy, most likely in response to cultural pressure, just as it revised the Diagnostic and Statistical Manual in 1973 by removing the listing of homosexuality as a disorder.

-Hmmm, let’s see: homosexuality is a statistical aberration that is associated with disease, suicide and severe emotional trauma, whose practitioners cannot produce offspring, and yet we’re saying it’s not a disorder.
+Hmmm, let’s see: homosexuality is a statistical aberration that is associated with disease, suicide and severe emotional trauma, whose practitioners cannot produce offspring, but the APA says it’s not a disorder.
 Meanwhile, statistically common conditions such as hyperactivity and defiance in children are treated and medicated with great vigor and listed as disorders in the DSM V. Go figure.

 Many researchers explain away the detrimental effects of homosexuality by attributing them to “minority stress—explaining that stigma, prejudice, and discrimination create a hostile and stressful social environment that causes mental health problems.”
 However, these people seem to come up short when asked to explain why these issues would persist even in this age when the majority of society joyfully embraces homosexuality.
 The minority stress has become the celebrated “proud to be different” cause du jour, much like the James Dean Rebel Without a Cause kick in the 50s.
 Nevertheless, the mantra goes, all the psychological fallout is the fault of conservative meanies who keep saying homosexuality is unhealthy.